twardoch/uubed-docs/docs/interactive/comparison-tables.md

 description: "Comprehensive comparison tables between QuadB64 variants and Base64 across performance, features, and use cases"
 ---

-TLDR: This page is your ultimate cheat sheet for understanding the superpowers of QuadB64 compared to old-school Base64.
+> This page is your ultimate cheat sheet for understanding the superpowers of QuadB64 compared to old-school Base64.
 It breaks down everything from speed and accuracy to how each variant tackles different data challenges, helping you pick the perfect encoding tool for your digital arsenal.

 # QuadB64 vs Base64: Detailed Comparison Tables